-Making a plan for your expenses on your trip is easy and will save you time, money and stress when you travel.
-Here is a step by step guide to creating you travel budget.
+Making a travel budget plan predicting your expenses on your trip is easy and will save you time, money and stress when you travel.

 Why make a travel budget plan for your trip?

 There were times when I used to travel without a concrete budget plan.

 I knew more or less how much money I had in my savings, and as a digital nomad I knew I was making an income while travelling.